 - Industry: Enterprise Software, Fintech

-Hg agreed to acquire OneStream in an all-cash deal valued at about $6.4 billion.
-The transaction will take the company private less than two years after its IPO.
-The deal is expected to close in the first half of 2026, subject to regulatory approval and shareholder consent.
+Hg Capital has agreed to buy OneStream through an all-cash deal valued at $6.4 billion.
+The acquisition is expected to take the company private, two years after it went public through an initial public offering.
+The acquisition is expected to be completed by mid-2026, subject to regulatory approvals and shareholder approvals by the company’s shareholders.

-The acquisition reflects a classic private equity play in the enterprise software space.
-OneStream provides corporate performance management software used by finance teams for planning, consolidation, and reporting.
+The acquisition is considered a classic private equity deal in the enterprise software industry.
+OneStream is a software company that provides corporate performance management software to finance departments.

 4. Netflix’s Acquisition of Warner Bros.
 Discovery